RMWinslow/mynotes/_posts/2020-09-25-superspreading-variation.md

 > If highly infectious individuals can be identified predictively then the efficiency of control could be greatly increased.
 Focusing half of all control effort on the most infectious 20% of cases is up to threefold more effective than random control...
 Gains in efficiency increase with more intense targeting of high-ν cases, but saturate as overall coverage c increases.
 Again, branching process theory generalizes these findings: for a given proportion c of individuals controlled, greater targeting of higher-ν individuals leads to lower effective reproductive number R and higher extinction probability q

+Also, hey, nicely organized 31 page appendix.

+# Supplementary Snippets

+##### Want to come back and dig through some of these citations (7,9-14):

+> At the host level, distributions of contact rates are often skewed9-13 and index cases in SSEs are often noted to have high numbers of occupational or social contacts7,10,14.
+Increased transmission is correlated with host activities that facilitate pathogen dispersion, such as food handling15 and singing16,17.
+Transmission rates can exhibit strong agedependence10,18, and previously vaccinated hosts often are less infectious19,20.

+##### EEeeeewwww:

+>A series of
+observational and experimental studies has documented the potential for upper respiratory tract infections (with a respiratory virus, e.g. rhinovirus or adenovirus) to convert nasal carriers of Staphylococcus aureus into highly infectious ‘cloud’ patients, so-called because they are surrounded by clouds of aerosolized bacteria25-28.

+> Imperfect disease control measures can increase variation in ν, if transmission is concentrated in a few missed cases or pockets of unvaccinated individuals10,20,34,37,42.